Staying Safe at Front Lawn

 At Front Lawn, both the physical and emotional safety of the children is extremely important and plays a key role in everything we do: from Safeguarding procedures, to risk assessments, to the curriculum: including working alongside the NSPCC to deliver 'Staying Safe' assemblies and workshops.
 Below are the key aspects of what we do and how we do it in order to ensure children are safe and feel safe at our school and when they go out into the world.

 Safeguarding is clearly a key part of our day to day work and we take this responsibility very seriously.
 Our Child Protection policy is updated at least annually.
 All staff and governors received updated safeguarding training annually.
 Our Designated Safeguarding Leads (DSL) for child protection are Kate Couldwell and Terri Beynon.
 Their safeguarding update training was completed in September 2020.
 Statutory requirements are that this training is completed every two years.
 We have additional staff trained as DSLs to ensure that there is always a DSL on site they are, Amanda Grant, Sarah Read, Claire Rimmer and Jan Kelleher.
-Our link governor for safeguarding is Andy Sillence.
+Our link governor for safeguarding is Lainey Franks.
 Through our selection process we are clear that we believe in robust safeguarding and that all successful applicants will be subject to a Disclosure and Barring Service check (it used to be called CRB) and other 'fit for work' checks before they can start in school.
 All of our selection panels have at least one person who has passed Safer Recruiting training to ensure that robust safeguarding procedures are put in place at recruitment level.
 Regular volunteers are also subject to DBS checks, although we only allow 1:1 work with children in public areas such as the corridor.

 Click on the link below to find out how we protect children against radicalisation.

 An external audit on e-safety from the National Online Safety Review has awarded us their highest e-safety security rating.

 "The school has an excellent level of online safety and is very aware of the importance of online safety for learners, parents and staff...".